© 1999 - 2010 KJA & Associates

 Leadership Information System!
 Traditional MIS systems were focused on REcovery

 of existing information.
-We believe that a properly designed system should also
+We believe that a properly designed system should also facilitate

-should enable its owner to "turn the cost of data into the asset of information."
+enable its owner to "turn the cost of data into the asset of information."

 Below are three examples of successes we can point to with pride.
 These are truly

 "Leadership Information Systems."
-All were developed via the "prototyping"
+All were developed via the "prototyping" process

-other systems we've developed, and hear about your company's information
+we've developed, and hear about your company's information challenges.
+We do NOT

-challenges.
-We do NOT charge to help explore what we can do for you!
+charge to help explore what we can do for you!

 National Exercise Trainers Association - NETA